How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Results

 \section{Results}

 Our main results consist of insights on how AI tools can potentially benefit public defenders.
 All participants have some experience using AI tools, and several attended AI training.
-However, most participants do not currently use it regularly in their work.
-P8 and P10 reported their use of specialized tools, such as transcription software for video and audio evidence.
-P2 and P7 reported deep familiarity with ChatGPT and other tools.
-All other participants (71\%) stated they had not used AI for professional use.
+However, most participants (59\%) stated they had not used AI for professional purposes.
 We first discuss barriers to wider adoption, followed by a categorization of public defenders’ tasks summarizing their workflow and identifying opportunities for AI assistance.
 We conclude with key ethical considerations participants raised around AI usage.